Frieze and Frieze Masters 2021 | REVIEW

 By Marjorie Allthorpe-Guyton

 Most galleries needing quick sales, played safe so there were few unruly installations, edgy performances or interminable videos.
 These are not an easy fit with this multi-million $ trade fair dedicated to big ticket paintings and sculptures; but this year was unusually sedate.
 There were subversive pieces such as Michael Landy’s 24ct gold Essex Idol at Thomas Dane and Lévy Gorvy showed the assemblage ‘Prophet’, a homage to Jimi Hendrix by the late US artist musician Terry Adkins, whose quest was ‘to make music as physical as sculpture might be’.
-While the Fair was truly international, with more galleries and artists from the east and the global south, even the most political work, such as Deborah Roberts paintings of black children at Stephen Friedman, was reflective, poetic and poignant.
+While Frieze and Frieze Masters 2021 was truly international, with more galleries and artists from the east and the global south, even the most political work, such as Deborah Roberts paintings of black children at Stephen Friedman, was reflective, poetic and poignant.

 A stand out was AKA, a multichannel video installation by award winning US artist filmmaker, Garrett Bradley at Lisson, with soft-focused colour, a dreamlike soundtrack of children, birdsong and talk, ‘are you colour struck?’.
 Mother and daughter stand, back to back, hands entwined, unveiling the ambiguous dynamics in mixed-race families.
 Sonia Boyce’s Exquisite Tension, 2005, at Simon Lee, is a 4 minute video and soundtrack of a black girl and a white boy whose hair is tightly braided together by the artist.
 Boyce will represent Britain at the Venice Biennale next year.